 Test Case For Login Attempts: In this article, we will discuss negative and positive scenarios to test the Login page.
-Testing the Login page is essential in terms of security and functional aspect.
-Though we make sure to cover most scenarios, often some basic scenarios are missed out, which can lead to a bad user experience.
+Testing the Login page is essential in terms of security and functional aspects.
+Though we make sure to cover most scenarios, some basic scenarios are often missed, which can lead to a bad user experience.

 What is a login attempt?

 A hacker keeps trying to guess your password until they get it right.
 Most of the time, they use a script for this.
 Limit Login Attempts allows us to track and limit the number of failed login attempts.

 So, we came up with a list of scenarios to Test the Login Page, and gradually, we will be adding more such checks to this list.